-Lacoste vs. Ralph Lauren: Which Polo Is Best for You?
+Lacoste vs. Ralph Lauren: Which Iconic Polo Reigns Supreme?

-Two classic shirts — which one should you get?
+Two classic shirts, but which one should you get?

 It’s a debate as old as time: the Lacoste polo versus the Ralph Lauren polo.
-Since their respective conceptions, both have been propelled to icon status within the sphere of menswear, enduring as wardrobe staples capable of appealing to a range of stylistic sensibilities, considered the pinnacle of prep by many, while simultaneously finding favor among rappers and various counter-culture figures alike.
+Since their respective conceptions, both have been propelled to icon status in the menswear sphere, enduring as wardrobe staples capable of appealing to a range of stylistic sensibilities, considered the pinnacle of prep by many, while simultaneously finding favor among rappers and various counter-culture figures alike.

 Choosing between the two, though, can be tricky.
 Glance at the shirts and you might think they’re identical, save for the logos.
 But a closer look and some research reveal differing fabrics and cuts, all of which should be taken into consideration when deciding between the designs.
 So while you might be drawn to the classic all-American aesthetic of Ralph Lauren’s polo, the piqué cotton of Lacoste’s could adhere more to your fabric preferences.